ibm-cloud-docs/account/catalog-operator-tutorial.md

 {:external: target="_blank" .external}
 {:step: data-tutorial-type='step'}

-# Onboarding a sample Operator from a GitHub repository
+# Onboarding an Operator from a GitHub repository
 {: #catalog-operator-gh}
 {: toc-content-type="tutorial"}
 {: toc-services="Registry"}
 {: toc-completion-time="45m"}

-This tutorial walks you through how to onboard a sample Operator to your account.
+This tutorial walks you through how to onboard a sample Operator from a GitHub repository to your account.
 By completing this tutorial, you learn how to create a private catalog, import the ClusterServiceVersion (CSV) YAML file, validate that it can be installed on a Red Hat Openshift cluster, and make the Operator available to users who have access to your account.
 {: shortdesc}

 ## Before you begin